What is GraphQL?

-GraphQL is a language for APIs that enables you to query and manipulate data easily through an intuitive and flexible syntax.
-GraphQL provides a syntax to describe data requirements and interactions, allowing you to ask for exactly what you need and get back predictable results.
-It also makes it possible for you to access many sources in a single request, reducing the number of network calls and bandwidth requirements, therefore saving battery life and CPU cycles consumed by your applications.
-Making updates to your data is made simple with mutations, allowing you to describe how you want your data to change.
-GraphQL also allows you to quickly set up real-time solutions via subscriptions.
-All of these features combined, coupled with powerful developer tools, makes GraphQL essential to managing your data.
+GraphQL is a query and manipulation language for APIs.
+GraphQL provides a flexible and intuitive syntax to describe data requirements and interactions.
+It enables developers to ask for exactly what is needed and get back predictable results.
+It also makes it possible to access many sources in a single request, reducing the number of network calls and bandwidth requirements, therefore saving battery life and CPU cycles consumed by applications.

 GraphQL enables you to drastically reduce the number of endpoints required to manage your application data needs.
 You can retrieve or manipulate data across multiple resources with one single request.
 GraphQL also allows developers to discover the data available, queries supported, and data types without requiring knowledge of the backend.